IvanBossioP/panaio-quicktask-documentation/README.md

   * Toys Center (link, pid)
   * Zalando (link, pid)

-### Add to monitor quicktask
-You can create an add to monitor quicktask by adding quicktaskType=monitor to the quicktask url

 ### Country
 Some sites support the country parameter in the quicktask, the country is not mandatory, you can add it with this format country=<country> with the country being lowercase